-For the past few months, the renewal of American advanced ballistic alert capacities has been the subject of a determined voluntarism.
-Major program of the new "US Space Force", given the new threats, the "Next-gen Overhead Persistent Infrared" (OPIR) has taken an important step in recent days via the validation of the preliminary design reviews of the infrared payload satellites.
+For the past few months, the renewal of American advanced ballistic alert capabilities has been the subject of demonstrated voluntarism.
+A major program of the new "US Space Force", taking into account the new threats, the "Next-gen Overhead Persistent Infrared" (OPIR) has passed an important step in recent days via the validation of preliminary design examinations of the infrared payload satellites.

 The rest of this article is for subscribers only

 Articles with full free access are available in the "Free Articles" section.
 Subscribers have full access to News, Analysis and Summary articles.
 Articles in Archives (more than 2 years old) are reserved for professional subscribers.